bedoyadaniel/forensics/docs/en/explainers/01-explainer-introduction-digital-forensics/01-explainer-introduction-digital-forensics.md

 For example, in Poland, after [digital forensic investigations led by Amnesty Tech,](https://www.amnesty.org/en/latest/news/2022/01/poland-use-of-pegasus-spyware-to-hack-politicians-highlights-threat-to-civil-society/) Citizen Lab and other civil society groups, [Poland’s government launched an investigation](https://cyberscoop.com/inside-polands-groundbreaking-effort-to-reckon-with-spyware-abuses/) into the abuse of power, providing additional clarity in which contexts digital surveillance was used, and committing to notify potential targets.

-## ¿Where is digital forensics applied?
+## Where is digital forensics applied?

 In general, beyond being used as an accountability tool in Civil Society, forensic investigations are carried out with different objectives and areas of focus, for example: